suesCL/Neighborhood-Map/README.md

 ***Implementation*** :
 - Use Google Map APIs
 - Inside createMapMarker function in map.js, two click listeners are added to each marker.
 The click listeners will animate marker and open infoWindow when clicked.
 - The createMapMarker function makes ajax requests from foursquare and flicker APIs.
-The function uses "then" function to nest ajax requests and handles error wih fail method.
+The function uses "then" function to nest ajax requests and handles error with fail method.